zacuke/vscode-waterfox-debug/README.md

 To configure these modes you must create a file `.vscode/launch.json` in the root directory of your project.
 You can do so manually or let VS Code create an example configuration for you by clicking the gear icon at the top of the Debug pane.
+Finally, if `.vscode/launch.json` already exists in your project, you can open it and add a configuration snippet to it using the "Add Configuration" button in the lower right corner of the editor.

 ### Launch
 Here's an example configuration for launching Firefox navigated to the local file `index.html`